 |Stocks and ETFs||Options||Mutual funds|

-Active traders can do much better than E*TRADE’s standard commission schedule.
-Customers who make at least 30 trades per quarter enjoy a lower base commission ($4.95 per trade) as well as a lower price for options trades ($0.50 per contract).
-E*TRADE's option fees fall from one of the highest among discount brokers to one of the lowest for active traders who qualify for lower pricing.
+E*TRADE is now in line with most of the industry by offering $0 commissions.
+Customers who make at least 30 options trades per quarter see a discounted rate of $0.50 per contract.
+E*TRADE's option fees have fallen from one of the highest among discount brokers to one of the lowest for active traders who qualify for lower pricing.

 Fund investors will find plenty to like about E*TRADE.
-That's because it offers a wide selection of mutual funds, and many mutual funds and ETFs can be purchased without paying a commission or transaction fee.
-E*TRADE list of commission-free ETFs particularly impressive, given it includes some fund managers other brokers leave out.
+That's because it offers a wide selection of mutual funds, and many mutual funds can be purchased without paying a commission or transaction fee.

 |Total mutual funds||More than 9,000|